 ADHD does not look the same in boys and girls.
 Women with the disorder tend to be less hyperactive and impulsive, more disorganized, scattered, forgetful, and introverted.
 “They’ve alternately been anxious or depressed for years,” Littman says.
 “It’s this sense of not being able to hold everything together.”

 Further, while a decrease in symptoms at puberty is common for boys, the opposite is true for girls, whose symptoms intensify as estrogen increases in their system, thus complicating the general perception that ADHD is resolved by puberty.
 One of the criteria for ADHD long held by the Diagnostic and Statistical Manual, published by the American Psychiatric Association, is that symptoms appear by age 7.
-While this age is expected to change to 12 in the new DSM-V, symptoms may not emerge until college for many girls, when the organizing structure of home life—parents, rules, chores, and daily, mandatory school—is eliminated, and as estrogen levels increase.
-“Symptoms may still be present in these girls early on,” says Dr. Pat Quinn, cofounder of The National Center for Girls and Women with ADHD.
+While this age is expected to change to 12 in the new DSM-5, symptoms may not emerge until college for many girls, when the organizing structure of home life—parents, rules, chores, and daily mandatory school—is eliminated, and as estrogen levels increase.
+“Symptoms may still be present in these girls early on,” says Dr. Pat Quinn, the co-founder of the National Center for Girls and Women with ADHD.
 “They just might not affect functioning until a girl is older.”
-Even if girls do outwardly express symptoms, they are less likely to receive diagnoses.
-A 2009 study conducted by at The University of Queensland found that girls displaying ADHD symptoms are less likely to be referred for mental health services.
+Even if girls do outwardly express symptoms, they are less likely to receive a diagnosis.
+A 2009 study conducted by The University of Queensland found that girls displaying ADHD symptoms are less likely to be referred for mental-health services.

 Often, women who are finally diagnosed with ADHD in their 20s or beyond have been anxious or depressed for years.
 A recent study published in the Journal of Consulting and Clinical Psychology found that girls with ADHD have high rates of self-injury and suicide during their teenage years, bringing attention to the distinct severity of ADHD in females.
-In Pediatrics, a large population study found that the majority of adults with ADHD had at least one other psychiatric disorder, from alcohol abuse to hypomanic episodes to major depression.
+In Pediatrics, a large population study found that the majority of adults with ADHD had at least one other psychiatric disorder, whether alcohol abuse, hypomanic episodes, or major depression.
 This poses a particular threat to females, for whom ADHD diagnoses tend to come later in life.